-- wildlife ramble to spot local birds and learn about the value of waterways in our cities for urban biodiversity
+- a wildlife ramble to spot local birds and learn about the value of waterways in our cities for urban biodiversity

-- workshop on how to create a habitat garden for small native birds
+- a workshop on how to create a habitat garden for small native birds

-- assistance from Backyard Biodiversity Garden Guides to plan enhancement of your garden for small birds
+- assistance from a landscape architect to plan an enhancement of your garden for small birds

-- visit to an indigenous nursery to pick-up free plants for your garden
+- a visit to an indigenous nursery to pick-up free plants for your garden

 Watch our Backyard Biodiversity project video

 View our Backyard Biodiversity project video to hear residents talk about their experience with the first Backyard Biodiversity project.

 To find out more or to join the Backyard Biodiversity project, email [email protected]

 To stay informed about the Backyard Biodiversity project and our free sustainable living resources, workshops and events, subscribe to Living for our Future e-newsletter.